 Evaluations are conducted using a standard rating, which includes comment spaces where supervisors include specific written feedback regarding the intern's performance and progress.
-The Evaluation Form includes information about each intern's performance regarding all expected training competencies and the related objectives.
+The Evaluation Form includes information about each intern's performance regarding all expected training competencies and the related elements.
 Supervisors are expected to review these evaluations with the intern and provide an opportunity for discussion if the intern has questions or concerns about the feedback.
-Please refer to the Appendix for a sample of the Evaluation Form with all goals, objectives, and competencies enumerated.
+Please refer to the Appendix for a sample of the Evaluation Form with all competencies and elements enumerated.